scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 ## Migrate library dependencies
 > All the commands will be run in an sbt shell

+**Usage:** `migrate-libs projectId` where projectId is the name of the module chosen to be migrated.

 Let's migrate the following sbt build.
 ```scala